-We’ve talked in the past about some cost-driven roofing factors.
+We’ve talked in the past about some cost-driven roofing factors and the reasoning behind a higher roof bid.
 One of the major differences between Roof Life of Oregon and the other guys is that we pay our teams by the hour, rather than the piece, incentivizing slow, correct installations.
 But some roofing companies hide additional costs by not quoting them upfront.

 On a roof, you have trusses, and then typically you have plywood, paper and shingles.
 But some of the older homes don’t have plywood.
 Manufacturers don’t allow you to put modern architectural shingles over old shiplap or tongue in groove; they require a plywood deck.

 A lot of contractors don’t put the cost of installing the plywood in their bid.
 They say, “Here’s the cost to tear off the old roof and put the new one on.”
 And then later they give you a change order including the cost of the plywood.
 We don’t do things that way.

 We want you to know what to expect upfront, so we include the cost of replacing the plywood deck.
 That sometimes causes our bids to be a few thousand dollars higher.